Top Attractions in Rome, Italy

 The Basilica of St. Mary of the Angels and the Martyrs is built inside the ruined Roman Baths of Diocletian in the Piazza della Repubblica.

 It was built in the 16th century and designed by Michelangelo Buonarroti.
-During the Kingdom of Italy, the church was used for religious state functions.
+The church was used for religious state functions in the Kingdom of Italy.

-The basilica is dedicated to the Christian martyrs who had been tasked with constructing the Baths.
+The basilica is dedicated to the Christian martyrs tasked with constructing the Baths.

 Admire Modern Rome at the Piazza della Repubblica